-If faced with a disaster, people will wait until the last minute to get a generator for their home and most of them think that anything will do.
+If faced with a disaster, people will wait until the last minute to get a generator for their home.
+Most of them think that anything will do and boy are they wrong!
 Last year’s blizzard showed us how quickly people will change their mind and how choosing a generator for your home becomes an important survival task.

 When choosing a generator for an emergency situation, make sure you have the answer for all the questions listed below.